Metadrop/behat-contexts/tests/README.md

 | `TMP_DIR` | No | Base directory for temporary test files | `/tmp` |
 | `BATS_LIB_PATH` | No | Path to BATS libraries | `/usr/lib` |

-## Running Tests in CI/CD

-Tests run automatically in GitHub Actions on:
-- Push to `main` or `dev` branches
-- Pull requests to `main` or `dev` branches
-- Manual workflow dispatch

-The workflow:
-1. Installs DDEV and BATS with all libraries
-2. Sets up DDEV with Aljibe
-3. Installs behat-contexts from source
-4. Runs BATS tests
-5. Uploads artifacts on failure

-See `.github/workflows/test-contexts.yml` for details.

 ## Test Structure